rern/RuneAudio_Addons/guideline.md

 Guideline
 ---

-**each addon requires:**
+**Each addon requires:**

-1. bash script files:
+1. 2 bash script files
+2. an 'array()' in /srv/http/addonslist.php
+---

+**1. bash script files:**

 - install script   - <any_name>.sh
 - uninstall script - /usr/local/bin/uninstall_<unique_alias>.sh (no need for non-install addons)
 - (update)         - none
   - use 'uninstall > install' to update by default
   - different 'version' in this file and install file will show update button
   - 'exit 1' for 'already installed' check to stop reinstall from running

-2. an 'array()' in /srv/http/addonslist.php
+**2. an 'array()' in /srv/http/addonslist.php**
 ```php
 array(
 	'* version'     => 'version',